 This regulation may result in operators of mining operations having to submit a higher reclamation project bond to cover costs associated with stabilization, management, control or treatment of mine impacted waters.
-This would currently only apply to projects located on private land as the Bureau of Land Management (BLM) has the bonding authority for projects on public lands.
+This would currently only apply to projects located on private land, as the Bureau of Land Management (BLM) has the bonding authority for projects on public land.
 This regulation will not have an immediate or long-term adverse economic impact on the public.
 There will be no additional costs to the State for enforcement of the proposed regulation and the regulation does not overlap, duplicate or conflict with any regulations of other government agencies.
-The proposed regulation does not include provisions which are more stringent than a federal regulation.
-The proposed regulation does not impose a fee change.
-The proposed regulation is essential to the functions and operations of NDEP.
+The proposed regulation does not include provisions which are more stringent than a federal regulation, does not impose a fee change and is essential to the functions and operations of NDEP.

-11) RE: R063-15: Bureau of Corrective Actions - Spill Reporting Hotline (For Possible Action)
+R063-15 - Bureau of Corrective Actions - Spill Reporting Hotline